MichaelJuhasz/zombie_translator/README.md

 ## How to use

 In the application itself, typing something in the English text box will result in an automatic translation into Zombiese.
-To translate back to Englih, just click on the Zombiese text box.
+To translate back to English, just click on the Zombiese text box.

 Karma should be run from the "js" directory ("zombie_translator/js/").